-Since its founding in 1890, GLDD has been highly invested in engineering excellence through innovative techniques, adaptability of fleet equipment, and extension of the company’s service arm into full-scale infrastructure and environmental remediation.
+Since its founding in 1890, GLDD has been highly invested in excellence through innovative techniques, adaptability of fleet equipment, and extension of the company’s service arm into full-scale infrastructure and environmental remediation.

 The company has operated on many notable projects around the globe—Deepwater Horizon Oil Spill cleanup, Diyar al Muharraq, Port Miami harbor deepening—while never failing to complete a project in its over 125-year history.